drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 **Fullscreen Parameter:** -fs 1<br>

 This emulator is available for Windows-x64.<br>
 You need to use a ROM set compatible with Raine.
 You can find an updated set of Raine ROMs on the [PleasureDome](https://pleasuredome.github.io/pleasuredome/nonmame/raine/index.html) website.
-I am not affiliated with PleasureDome in any way.
+I am not affiliated with PleasureDome in any way.<br>
+You can download this emulator on the [Official Website](https://raine.1emulation.com/download/latest.html).<br>

 ## Atari 2600